 Except for Assumptions 1(iii) and 1(iv), these are standard assumptions in local polynomial nonparametric estimation.
 Assumption 1(iii) ensures that the shape restricted model is not misspecified.
-Assumption 1(iv) used in Section 3 to ensure that $P(\hat{S} = S) \rightarrow 1$ , where S is the unknown set of constraints that bind in the population and $\hat{S}$ is the data-based set of possibly binding constraints.
+Section 3.2 provides further information about the operator A. Assumption 1(iv) used in Section 3 to ensure that $P(\hat{S}n = \overline{S}n) \to 1$, where \overline{S}n is the unknown set of constraints that bind or nearly bind in the population and \hat{S}n is the data-based set of possibly binding or nearly binding constraints.
 Assumption 1(iv) is also used in Section 4 to obtain the asymptotic distribution of the constrained estimator of g.
 Assumption 1(ii) requires U to be homoscedastic.
-This assumption can be removed at the cost of a much more complex estimation procedure than the one presented here.
+This assumption can be removed at the cost of a more complex estimation procedure than the one presented here.
+The extension to a heteroscedastic U is outlined at the end of this section.
 Assumptions 2 and 3 make the local quadratic estimator undersmoothed, as is necessary to avoid asymptotic bias in the estimator of g.
 The assumption that g has four continuous derivatives is stronger than needed to obtain the asymptotic distributional results presented in this paper.
 The results can be obtained under the assumption that g is twice continuously differentiable.
 However, this requires choosing an undersmoothing bandwidth or an auxiliary bandwidth for explicit bias correction.
 There are no satisfactory empirical methods for making these choices in applications.
 The method of Calonico, Cattaneo, and Farrell (2014) permits g to have three derivatives at the cost of greater complexity than the method used here.